Skip to main content

 Overview

-This document proposes a region naming scheme for the Pacific Northwest MeshCore mesh network, spanning from Southern Oregon through the Puget Sound region of Washington State to Vancouver and Victoria in British Columbia, and east across the Cascades to the Inland Empire.
+This document proposes a region naming scheme for the Pacific Northwest MeshCore mesh network, spanning from Southern Oregon through the Puget Sound region of Washington State to Vancouver and Victoria in British Columbia, east across the Cascades to the Inland Empire, and into northwest Montana's Flathead Valley (geologically part of Cascadia).
 The scheme is designed for use with MeshCore's region filtering system (firmware 1.10.0+), which uses hierarchical region tags on repeaters and transport code scoping on messages to control flood propagation.

 The scheme prioritizes short, flat, human-readable names.
 The parent/child hierarchy is enforced by region put commands, not by encoding structure into the names themselves.